Nursery Starter Information

 If your child is late please enter the school via the main office so we can sign your child in.

 Nursery starts at 8.45am and the rest of the school starts at 8.55am.
-The gates are then locked at 9am as the register is taken immediately.
+The gates are locked at 8:55am as the register is taken immediately.
 Please be advised that if you have children in both Nursery and school, to drop your Nursery child off first before the older children.

 Absences in Exceptional Circumstances:

-- Schools are no longer permitted to authorise absences in term time unless there are exceptional circumstances.
+- Schools are no longer permitted to authorise absences (for children of school age) in term time unless there are exceptional circumstances.

 Healthy snacks and drinks: